Bail hearing set for accused Yahoo email hacker Karim Baratov

 U.S. authorities said on Wednesday that Baratov and three others — including two men alleged to be officers of the Russian Federal Security Service — were indicted for computer hacking, economic espionage and other crimes.

-One of Baratov’s lawyers has said the allegations against his client are unfounded.
+One of Baratov’s lawyers said outside court that the allegations against his client are unfounded.

-Amedeo Dicarlo, who spoke to reporters outside court before Baratov’s Friday hearing, said he will fight a push to have his client extradited to the U.S.
+Amedeo Dicarlo, who spoke to reporters before Baratov’s hearing, said he will fight a push to have his client extradited to the U.S.

 “Our essential goal is to get Mr. Baratov out,” Dicarlo said.
 “This is an attack by the U.S. government, it’s a challenge by the U.S. government.
 We are fighting that challenge.”